achapin/spaceshooter/README.md

 ### Shields
 Ships will have shields that get depleted upon taking damage before hull damage starts to accumulate.
 I like the concept of angling shields, but I think this is a system that will differ on a per-ship basis.
 Smaller ships might not have any zoned shielding, medium sized ships have a basic fore/rear shield setup, and larger ships might even have 4 different angles to manage - something that is probably too much for a single player to handle, hence the necessity for a copilot.
 An overcharged shield system will provide more resistance, and recharge faster.

+## Tech Approach
+Since this a cooperative game instead of competitive, using dedicated servers probably isn't necessarily required.
+Client relay should be acceptable because the chance of a bad actor affecting gameplay is much lower.
+Whether using servers or relay, though, low latency is going to be necessary, since the players are going to be constantly in motion and can fly close to each other.
+All sorts of tricks will be needed to smooth over even normal operating latency.
+Keeping the number of networked entities to a minimum will help, so as to keep the traffic volume lower.

 ## References / Influences
 - Rogue Squadron: https://en.wikipedia.org/wiki/Star_Wars:_Rogue_Squadron
 - Star Wars: Starfighter: https://en.wikipedia.org/wiki/Star_Wars:_Starfighter